First Derivative Formulas

 y = C => y' = 0

-If y is a function of a type y = xn the formula for the derivative is:
+If y is a function of type y = xn the derivative formula is:

 y = xn => y' = nxn-1